nickvourd/Supernova/README.md

 You can use the [precompiled binaries](https://github.com/nickvourd/Supernova/releases), or you can manually install Supernova by following the next steps:

-1) To install Supernova manually, clone the repository by executing the following command:
+1) Clone the repository by executing the following command:

 ```
 git clone https://github.com/nickvourd/Supernova.git